Mordax/deprecatedblog/index.md

 ---
 layout: page
-title: The Binary Life
+title: Vacuum Tube
-tagline: A series of occasionally technical ramblings
+tagline: A series of technical ramblings that occasionally overheat
 ---
 {% include JB/setup %}

-Welcome to my blog.
-It's my first attempt at being one of those cool tech wizards who sometimes impart invaluable knowledge unto others.

-I'm obviously off to a great start.

-(Warning, there will be weird sarcasm and strange jokes in this blog. `Turn back before it's too late!`)

-Alongside Technical related postings, I am a Copyleftist, a Transhumanist, an avid reader and an Eastern culture enthusiast.
+I'm so bad at knowing what sort of tone I want to set with my online persona.
+Everytime I see my old introductions, they're always so embarrassing.

+Anyways, welcome to my blog.
+I hope you'll find useful information and fixes for broken technology.

+I have pretty strong copyleftist sentiments, a willingness to accept our robot overlords, am a giant history nerd, hoard too many books and love to learn.

 ## Recent Posts